 The man who ran self supported across the United States, Germany, Alaska, Montana, and the Mojave Desert writes about family, fitness and faith as he keeps reaching for life’s mileposts at age 53.
-Married to Kelley, he is blessed to be a dad to four adult children as well as a step-dad.
-You can learn more at www.paulstaso.com
+Married to Kelley, he is a blessed father of four adult children as well as a step-dad to four others.
+Learn more at www.paulstaso.com

 Thursday, June 14, 2018

 Social Media and Adventure -- Crowds, Posers, Fakes, and Death

 In the past 10 years, social media has become a huge part of our world.
 There are so many options: Facebook; Instagram; Twitter; Pinterest; Snapchat; and others.
 I didn't use any of these tools during my big adventure running days between 2006 and 2011.
 However, many adventurers are using these social media platforms to share details about their endeavors.
 I know that social media has contributed to the increase in interest of running or walking across America -- with more people taking on the challenge each year.